apollographql/apollo/docs/source/references/apollo-engine.md

 If you’re looking for a GitHub organization that you’re a member of and don’t see it in Engine, it’s likely that Engine does not have read access for that organization.

 If you want to add or remove an organization from Engine, you should manage those settings on GitHub.
 There, you will be able to Grant or Revoke access to Engine for organizations you can administer.
-For organizations you do not administer, you can Request access to Engine and the administrators will receive a request by E-mail.
+For organizations you do not administer, you can
+"Request" access to Engine and the administrators will receive a request by E-mail.

 <h3 id="github-permissions">GitHub permissions</h3>